 - Do they pose a risk to the organization?

 - When an issue arises, can the root cause be determined quickly? and

 - Who is responsible for solving these issues?

 With the proliferation of devices, a centralized and automated solution to manage them is fast becoming an essential component to any organization with a physical presence.
-IoTOps is a practice that allows the teams responsible for the operational management of IoT devices to manage these devices in a consolidated, automated and secure manner.
+IoTOps is a practice that allows the teams responsible for the operational management of physical security devices to manage these devices in a consolidated, automated and secure manner.

 5 Business Benefits You Can Expect from an IoTOps Solution

 When a centralized and automated IoTOps solution is deployed, organizations can expect to benefit from these five specific outcomes: